I argue that ridicule is a bad means of communication, whether you want to persuade or just inform. It only makes people angry.

 Poe's law is the most obvious threat to satire as an effective means of communication.
 If people don't get the joke, they'll definitely miss the point.
 But even if they do get the joke, the nature of satire makes it unlikely that they'll understand the details of what you, the author of the satire, really believe.
 The problem is that satire relies on hyperbole.
 And hyperbole precludes expressing the finer details of your own views.
 You can't readily acknowledge ways in which you agree with your rhetorical opponents, or distinguish between opinions you're sure of and opinions you have only a slight preference for, when you're exaggerating.
 Satire, no matter how much cleverness goes into it (and I don't deny that satire can be very clever), is a brute-force weapon.
 It is conducive not to calm, intellectually rich debate, but to shouting matches.

 On that note, satire shares a problem with other forms of ridicule, which is that it hurts people's feelings.
-Now, I recognize that many ideas that are controversial enough to be worth discussing are also controversial enough to offend people (or "trigger" people, as third-wave feminists say).
+Now, I recognize that many ideas that are controversial enough to be worth discussing are also controversial enough to offend people (or "trigger" people, as the young folk say).
 Deep ecology and eugenics are good examples from opposite ends of the left–right axis.
-And I say we shouldn't avoid discussing controversial ideas merely because they are offensive.
-That would be letting ethical concerns stymie the development of human civilization, which, in my view, would defeat the purpose of ethics.
-But it's a bad idea to unnecessarily hurt people's feelings by how you present an idea.
+But it's a bad idea to unnecessarily hurt people's feelings by how you present an idea, assuming you're trying to have a real argument, or otherwise engage with the people you might offend.
 Compare

 I can't imagine the profound lack of empathy it must take to believe eugenics makes any kind of sense, let alone to promote it in a public forum.